rain1024/datastructures-algorithms-competitive-programming/concepts/cpp/big-o.md

 ## Constant Run Time

-$O(1)$: Ctaonstant time, the time complexity of the algorithm is independent of the size of the input.
+$O(1)$: Constant time, the time complexity of the algorithm is independent of the size of the input.
 Examples include accessing an element in an array by its index or performing a single operation on a single value.

 ```cpp
 #include <iostream>